replicatedhq/help-center/content/guides/ship-with-kubernetes/create-release.md

 {{< linked_headline "Save and Promote Release" >}}

 Next, click the Save Release button.
 Once the release is saved, we should promote it to the Unstable channel to make this release available for installation.
 To do this, click the "< Releases" link in the top left and then click the Promote button on the row we just created.
-In this popup, choose the Unstable channel and click the the Promote button.
+In this popup, choose the Unstable channel and click the Promote button.

 ![Create Application](/images/guides/kubernetes/promote-release.png)